HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-quickstart-single-connector.md

 Running the deployment via Azure Cloud Shell:
 - Access to a subscription on Azure.
 - a PCoIP Registration Code.
 Contact sales [here](https://www.teradici.com/compare-plans) to purchase a subscription.
-- a CAS Manager Deployment Service Account.
-CAS Manager can be accessed [here](https://cas.teradici.com/)
+- an Anyware Manager Deployment Service Account.
+Anyware Manager can be accessed [here](https://cas.teradici.com/)
 - A basic understanding of Azure, Terraform and using a command-line interpreter (Bash or PowerShell)
 - [Terraform v0.13.5](https://www.terraform.io/downloads.html)
 - [Azure Cloud Shell](https://shell.azure.com) access.